jsonx-org/java/rs/README.md

-# JSD for JAX-RS API
+# JAX-RS Support for <ins>JSON Schema Definition Language</ins>

 ## Abstract

-This document specifies the <ins>JSD for JAX-RS API</ins>, which offers facilities for reading and writing JSON documents from a JAX-RS runtime via the [JSON/Java Binding API][api].
+This document specifies the <ins>JAX-RS Support for JSON Schema Definition Language</ins>, which offers facilities for reading and writing JSON documents from a JAX-RS runtime via the [JSON/Java Binding API][api].

 ## Table of Contents